Pakistan Dispatches Second Consignment Of Humanitarian Assistance To Ukraine - UrduPoint

 Pakistan Dispatches Second Consignment Of Humanitarian Assistance To Ukraine

-The National Disaster Management Authority (NDMA) on Thursday handed over the second consignment of humanitarian assistance for Ukraine
+The National Disaster Management Authority (NDMA) on Thursday handed over the second consignment of humanitarian assistance to Ukrainian Envoy, Markian Chuchuk as a relief package for war-trodden people

 The relief items consignment including emergency medicines, blankets and food items was being dispatched to Ukraine through two Pakistan Air Force C-130 aircraft.